itdxer/neupy/site/docs/layers/basics.rst

 Graph connections
 =================

 Any connection between layers in NeuPy is a `Directional Acyclic Graph (DAG) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_.
-So far we've encountered only sequential connections.
-Here is an example of network with parallel connections.
+So far we've encountered only sequential connections which is just a simple case of DAG.
+Let's build more complex relations between layers.

 .. code-block:: python

     from neupy import layers

-    connection = layers.join(
+    network = layers.join(
         layers.Input((3, 10, 10)),
         [[
             layers.Convolution((32, 3, 3)),